-The following is the calculated Mean Time Between Failures (MTBF) 30 degree C (ambient air).
+The following is the calculated Mean Time Between Failures (MTBF).
 These values are derived using a historical failure rate and multiplied by factors for application, electrical and/or thermal stress and for device maturity.
 You should view MTBF estimates as "reference numbers" only.